Vietnam Destination Guide

 • SIM Cards: Viettel, Mobifone, and Vinaphone offer affordable data packages.
 Purchase at the airport.

-• WiFi: Available in most accommodations and cafés in tourist areas.
+• WiFi: Available in most accommodations and cafés in tourist areas, though speeds can slow during storms or in rural areas.

 • Power Adapters: Vietnam uses Types A, C, and F plugs.
 Voltage is 220V.